 Make sure the treatment program is accredited by the state it is in and by national organizations such as the Commission on Accreditation of Rehabilitation Facilities.6 These accrediting bodies require programs to meet rigorous standards of patient care and quality treatment.

-Everybody’s treatment needs are different based on their history of abuse, substance being abused, duration of abuse and much more.
-Depending on these factors, you may require varying combinations of services and treatment such as a combination of counseling or psychotherapy, medication, medical services and family therapy.
+Everybody’s rehab treatment needs are different based on their history of abuse, the substance being abused, the duration of abuse and much more.
+Depending on these factors, you may require varying combinations of services and treatment, such as a combination of counseling or psychotherapy, medication, medical services and family therapy.
 Additionally, these needs may change as treatment and recovery progresses.

 Therefore, make sure that the outpatient rehab program offers individual treatment plans and a continuing care approach where the treatment intensity varies over time according to your changing needs.3